drawveloper/grunt-ghost-upload/README.md

     https://ghost.org/blogs/firstdoit/

 Then, the blog id is `firstdoit`.

+## Using with `grunt-contrib-compress`

+You can use [grunt-contrib-compress](https://github.com/gruntjs/grunt-contrib-compress) in tandem with this task to achieve easy deploy of your Ghost theme.
+You can check a working example at [this Gruntfile](https://github.com/firstdoit/firstdoit.com/blob/39070bb6eff920e7f90d44d4f4c296f0ab483170/Gruntfile.coffee#L100).

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).